FigureTechnologies/aggregate-service/README.md

 ```bash
 $ make localstack-stop
 ```
+---
+### 4.A Use the node public IP

+In the [local.env.properties](hhttps://github.com/provenance-io/aggregate-service/blob/a0257f85f203cc65f3a63eeee3d3332dedec133c/src/main/resources/local.env.properties#L8) you could set the public IP address of the query node that you wish to stream from.

-### 4. Port-forwarding for Provenance/Tendermint API
+### 4.B Port-forwarding for Provenance/Tendermint API

 Port `26657` is expected to be open for RPC and web-socket traffic, which will require port-forwarding to the Provenance Kubernetes cluster.